-The Shadow Doctor – or is it Adrian Plass himself, in his inimitable way? – tantalises his characters – especially Jack – as well as his readers by frequently leaving us in suspense as he delves off onto some implausible sidetrack, which later turns out to be of some devious relevance.
+The Shadow Doctor – or is it Adrian Plass himself, in his inimitable way? – tantalises his characters – especially Jack, his young trainee partner.
+He also frequently leaves us readers in suspense as he delves off onto some unlikely sidetrack, which later turns out to be somehow relevant.
 The trick works.
-It’s hard to put this book down at the end of a chapter.
+And, as a result, it’s hard to put this book down at the end of a chapter.

 Silvanus is a young lad intent on becoming a man.
 When his God Aquila smiles on him, Silvanus finds a cave of precious gems.
 His dreams of buying a boat and fleeing his island home are that much closer!

 Instead, a series of events lead Silvanus to the bizarre old hermit, Cerbonius.
 His uncanny wisdom causes Silvanus to question everything he knows about the world, and he discovers his ambitions are far too small.

 Listen to the moment when Silvanus and Virna meet old Cerbonius and his two friends, Dela and Runel, from chapter 9 “Sage and Time” – read by the author, Vince Rockston!

 Another charming bit of rather harmless fun through the eyes of Mma Ramotswe, written in McCall Smith’s unique voice.
 The somewhat moralistic tone seems appropriate in the portrayed culture.

 The menfolk come off with a few scars, but that’s OK.

 My son had just arrived with his children, as they had no school that afternoon.
 I had offered to do something special with them.
 Carl’s suggestion was no surprise; he loved climbing.
 And Sheila loved whatever Carl did.